dlmiles/SpinalDoc-RTD/source/SpinalHDL/Legacy/pinsec/hardware.rst

 AXI4
 ----

 As previously said, Pinsec integrate an AXI4 bus fabric.
-AXI4 is not the easiest bus on the Earth but has many advantages like :
+AXI4 is not the easiest bus to work with but has many advantages like :

 * A flexible topology
 * High bandwidth potential
 * Potential out of order request completion
 * Easy methods to meets clocks timings
-* Standard used by many IP
+* Standard used by many IP cores
-* An hand-shaking methodology that fit with SpinalHDL Stream.
+* A handshake methodology that fits with SpinalHDL Stream.

-From an Area utilization perspective, AXI4 is for sure not the lightest solution, but some techniques could dramatically reduce that issue :
+From an Area utilization perspective, AXI4 is for sure not the lightest solution, but some techniques could dramatically reduce that concern :

-* Using Read-Only/Write-Only AXI4 variations where it's possible
+* Using Read-Only/Write-Only AXI4 variations where that is possible
 * Introducing an Axi4-Shared variation where a new ARW channel is introduced to replace AR and AW channels.
 This solution divide resources usage by two for the address decoding and the address arbitration.
 * Depending the interconnect implementation, if masters doesn't use the R/B channels ready, this path will be removed until each slaves at synthesis, which relax timings.
+REVIEWME
-* As the AXI4 spec suggest, the interconnect can expand the transactions ID by aggregating the corresponding input port id.
-This allow the interconnect to have an infinite number of pending request and also to support out of order completion with a negligible area cost (transaction id expand).
+* As the AXI4 spec suggest, the interconnect can expand the transactions ID by aggregating the corresponding input port ID.
+This allow the interconnect to have an infinite number of pending request and also to support out of order completion with a negligible area cost (transaction ID expand).

 The Pinsec interconnect doesn't introduce latency cycles.